 Once you reach age 65, things change slightly.
 You can use the funds for things other than medical expenses, but you will only pay ordinary income tax.

 If you’re in good health or can pay those medical costs out of pocket until you reach your deductible, you can think of it as adding an extra $3,600 or $7,200 to your Roth IRA's yearly maximum.
 That’s a great deal!

 Before using your HSA as an investment vehicle, do some investigating.
 If your employer offers you the HDHP with a health savings account, first ask about the company that will hold the HSA funds.
 If it’s nothing more than a true savings account, you won’t get much benefit from maxing it out, since the money isn’t being invested.
 Many companies allow you to invest the funds into something more aggressive than a traditional savings account.
 If your HSA comes with investment options, that’s where the HSA becomes a vehicle for wealth building.

 Don’t Forget About It

-Although you’re eligible for an HSA if you’re self-employed, most people get the account through their employer.
+Although you’re eligible for an HSA if you’re self-employed, most people who have one get the account through their employer.
 Just like a 401(k), when you leave your current company, that account is yours to take with you.
 As long as you remain enrolled in an HDHP you can contribute to your HSA.
-Don’t forget about your account and collect all the information about it from your human resources department if you’ve had little contact with it in the past.
+Don’t forget about your account, and collect all the information about it from your human resources department if you’ve had little contact with it in the past.

 Some Simple Math

-To show you the power of an HSA, consider this: For the sake of simple math, let’s say that the maximum contribution never went up and you contributed the maximum each year for 20 years and earned a 4 percent rate of return.
+To show you the power of an HSA, consider this: For the sake of simple math, let’s say that the maximum contribution never went up, and you contributed the maximum each year for 20 years and earned a 4% rate of return.